LawShelf Educational Media | Evaluated Learning Experience

 Wills and Testamentary Trusts (ELD-301)

 December 2021 - Present.

-Upon completion of this course, students will be able to: Define the term, “will” and explain its role in distributing property to its beneficiaries; Determine whether a will has been validly drafted and executed based on the circumstances; Explain the various types of provisions by which wills dispose of assets; Discuss the roles of the fiduciaries that are appointed under a will; Discuss the tax features inherent in many wills; Describe various types of common testamentary trusts.
+Upon completion of this course, students will be able to: define the term, “will” and explain its role in distributing property to its beneficiaries; determine whether a will has been validly drafted and executed based on the circumstances; explain the various types of provisions by which wills dispose of assets; discuss the roles of the fiduciaries that are appointed under a will; discuss the tax features inherent in many wills; and describe various types of common testamentary trusts.

 This course explains in depth the device that allows people to transfer assets after death; an exception to the general rule that gifts can only be given by living people.
 The course covers what a will is, how it is drafted and executed, its most common provisions, and the roles of the people administering the will and estate.

 In the upper division baccalaureate degree category, 3 semester hours in Estate Planning or Legal Studies (6/21).